raybbian/hyprtasking/README.md

 ### Opening Overview

-- Bind `hyprtasking:toggle` to a keybind to open/close the overlay
+- Bind `hyprtasking:toggle, all` to a keybind to open/close the overlay on all monitors.
+- See [below](#Configuration) for configuration options.

 ### Interaction